-As temperatures cool and fall starts to transition into winter most people stop thinking about tick prevention, but it may be too soon to forget it.
+As temperatures cool and fall starts to transition into winter most people stop thinking about tick prevention.
+It may be too soon to forget it.

 Ticks may not be as frequent but they are still out there, and tick prevention still matters in the fall

-Ticks are usually thought to only be a spring and summer problem by many, and that as temperatures cool down they are pretty much all gone.
+Ticks are usually thought to only be a spring and summer problem.
 Unfortunately that isn’t the case, and you should still be on the look out for ticks.

-Often people let their dogs and pets run loose as temperatures drop because they don’t think tick prevention is important this time of year.
+Often people don’t think tick prevention is important this time of year.
 You want to take the same care with your pets as you did in the summer to look them over for any ticks that may have gotten on them.

 Steps for tick removal if your pet does get a tick